Epidemiology

 The disease was previously known to be endemic in Central and Western Africa.[7]
 The majority of cases were reported in rural areas (adjacent to or within tropical forests) of the Congo Basin and western Africa, particularly in the DRC where a major outbreak occurred from 1996 to 1997.[5]

-• Between 2000 to 2021, there were 95 suspected and 40 confirmed outbreaks in the Central African Republic, with the number of outbreaks increasing after 2018.[8]
+• Between 2000 and 2021, there were 95 suspected and 40 confirmed outbreaks in the Central African Republic, with the number of outbreaks increasing after 2018.[8]

-• Nigeria experienced a reemergence of cases caused by the clade II virus in 2017 after 39 years without reports of cases.
+• Nigeria experienced a reemergence of cases in 2017 after 39 years without reports of cases.
 Since then, five outbreaks have occurred between 2017 and 2021.[9]

 • The largest outbreak of confirmed cases in the Central African Republic occurred in November 2021, with 14 cases and four waves of interhuman transmission.[10]

-• Since the beginning of 2022, over 99,000 confirmed cases have been reported globally from 116 countries with 208 deaths, as of 30 June 2024.
-The number of cases peaked in August 2022 and has been steadily declining since.
-The most affected countries include the US, Brazil, Spain, France, and Colombia.[11]
-Sporadic case clusters have been reported in locations where transmission had previously ceased.[12]
+• Since the beginning of 2022, over 115,000 laboratory-confirmed cases have been reported globally from 126 countries, including 255 deaths, as of 31 October 2024.
+The most affected countries include the US, Brazil, the DRC, Spain, France, and Colombia.[12]
+Sporadic case clusters have been reported in locations where transmission had previously ceased.[13]

 • Cases have also been reported in women (mainly heterosexual, including pregnant women) and children, albeit more rarely.[17][18][19]
 In the US, 2.7% of all reported cases were in women including 3% in pregnant or recently pregnant women (as of November 2022).[20]